 Feed the Future target countries, and possibly some aligned countries, have a focused geographic area, the ZOI, where the population-based survey is conducted to monitor ZOI indicators.
 Countries with populations subject to recurrent crisis and/or Food for Peace (FFP) development programming also have geographic areas in which programming is targeted and ZOI indicator data are collected, which may or may not overlap with the ZOI in target or aligned countries.
 FTFMS allows for data entry for each ZOI indicator under three programming areas: 1) Target (or aligned) country ZOI, 2) FFP development program area, and 3) Resilience to recurrent crisis areas.
 OUs or their M&E contractors should enter ZOI indicator values and population numbers under the appropriate area type.

 Values for the ZOI indicators are entered into FTFMS by the OU or the OU’s survey implementer under the mechanism titled “High Level Indicators – [COUNTRY NAME]”, which is pre-programmed into FTFMS for each OU.
 In addition to entering the ZOI indicator values, the estimated total population and population by disaggregate categories must be entered for the relevant programming area.
-FTFMS sums across the disaggregate categories and calculates total population at the indicator level.
 For example, the prevalence of poverty indicator measures the percent of people in the ZOI with average per capita consumption under $1.90/day.
-The relevant population numbers to enter are the estimated total population of individuals in each gendered household type.
-FTFMS will automatically calculate the total population of individuals in the ZOI, FFP, or resilience programming area.
+The relevant population numbers to enter are the estimated total population of individuals in each gendered household type for the relevant programming area (Target/Aligned Country ZOI, FFP, or resilience programming area).
 In contrast, the prevalence of households with moderate or severe hunger measures the percent of households, not individuals, so the relevant population numbers to enter are the estimated number of households of each gendered household type in the ZOI, FFP, or resilience programming area.
 Stunting, underweight, and wasting are all measured for children under 5.
 The relevant population numbers to enter are the estimated number of male and the estimated number of female children under 5 years of age in the ZOI, FFP, or resilience programming area.
 It is important that OUs ensure that information on the population in the ZOI, FFP, or resilience programming area under the different ZOI indicator disaggregates is provided by the survey implementer.
 Use of the mandatory ZOI Survey Report Template will ensure that all required information is included in the report.

 Note: Sometimes sample surveys are used to collect data for IM-level indicators, and in this case IPs must ensure that survey estimates are appropriately sample-weighted (weights are applied to “sample estimates” to generate “population estimates”) and, where necessary, extrapolated to the total participant level prior to entering the data into FTFMS under their specific IM (not under the “High Level Indicators – [COUNTRY NAME]” mechanism, which is only reserved for reporting on OU-level totals).